The general fine-grained uncertainty relation and the second law of thermodynamics: Fine-grained uncertainty relation for mutually unbiased bases

-\emph{Fine-grained uncertainty relation for mutually unbaised bases.-} In order to investigate the fine-grained uncertainty relation in higher dimensional Hilbert space, we confine our discussion to the projective measurements with mutually unbaised bases (MUBs) \cite{mub}.
-For prime power dimension $d$ (we assume that $d$ is always prime in this Letter), there can be at most $d+1$ MUBs, and furthermore, the squared overlaps between a basis state in one base and all basis states in the other bases are identical.
-Therefore, after the detection of a particular basis state, all outcomes of the measurement with another base will occur with equal probabilities.
+In order to investigate the fine-grained uncertainty relation in higher dimensional Hilbert space, we restrict our discussion to the projective measurements with mutually unbiased bases (MUBs) \cite{ivonovic}.
+For dimension $d$, there can be at most $d+1$ MUBs which can be referred to as MUB-set.
+It is shown that \cite{mub} the explicit construction of MUBs exists for prime power dimensions, so we confine our study to a Hilbert space of prime power dimension.
+The characterization of MUBs is that the squared overlaps between a state in one base of MUB-set and all states in the other bases are identical.
+Considering the measurement in MUB, in case we detect a particular state in one base of MUB-set, all outcomes of the measurement with another base will occur with equal probabilities.
+Therefore, the MUBs are optimal bases to detect quantum uncertainty and thus can be used to quantum cryptography protocol \cite{xiong}.
+In particular, the entropic uncertainty relation with MUBs has been explored in detail \cite{wu}, and the fine-grained uncertainty relations with MUBs are to be derived.
 The simplest example of MUBs consists of three Pauli matrices in the case of spin-$1/2$ particle.
-Let $\{|j\rangle\}_{j=0}^{d-1}$ and $\{|j^{(k)}\rangle\} (k=0,1,\ldots,d-1)$ denote a complete set of MUBs \cite{measurement}.
+For general case, let $\{|j\rangle\}_{j=0}^{d-1}$ and $\{|j^{(k)}\rangle\} (k=0,1,\ldots,d-1)$ denote a complete set of MUBs \cite{measurement}.
 We use $k=\ddot{0}$ to label the base $\{|j\rangle\}$, which are the eigenvectors of generalized Pauli operator $Z$, $Z|j\rangle=w^j|j\rangle, w=e^{2\pi i/d}$, and

-Next we will discuss how to obtain a fine-grained uncertainty relation in dimension $3$ with MUBs, and then generalize to $d$-dimensional Hilbert space.
+Next we will discuss how to obtain a fine-grained uncertainty relation in dimension $3$ with MUBs as an explicit example, and then generalize to $d$-dimensional Hilbert space.

 A three-dimensional pure state can be written as